ansible/ansible/docs/docsite/rst/dev_guide/testing_integration_legacy.rst

 Running Cloud Tests
 ====================

-Cloud tests exercise capabilities of cloud modules (for example ec2_key).
+Cloud tests exercise capabilities of cloud modules (for example, ec2_key).
 These are not 'tests run in the cloud' so much as tests that leverage the cloud modules and are organized by cloud provider.